slicingmelon/burp-ai-secrets-detector/README.md

 ![Results](./images/burp-secrets-detector-vs-trufflehog.jpg)

-**NOTE**: This extension was not inspired by Trufflehog Burp Integration extension.
+**NOTE**: This extension was not inspired by the Trufflehog Burp Integration extension.

 ## TO DO

 - The extension needs thorough testing to minimize false positives before enabling AI integration, as each false positive would unnecessarily consume tokens.
-- While it's not currently possible to use custom AI models through the Montoya API, and Burp's built-in AI is a paid service with token limitations, the next version will have the option to leverage Burp's AI for additional verification of detected secrets once the base detection rate is refined.
+- Currently, it is not possible to use custom AI models through the Montoya API.
+Additionally, Burp's built-in AI is a paid service with token limitations.
+In the next version, the extension will have the option to leverage Burp's AI for additional verification of detected secrets once the base detection rate is refined.

 ## Credits

-This extension is inspired by and ports the randomness detection algorithm from [RipSecrets](https://github.com/sirwart/ripsecrets), a tool designed to find secrets accidentally committed to repositories.
+Credits to [RipSecrets](https://github.com/sirwart/ripsecrets) for the randomness detection algorithm, a tool designed to find secrets accidentally committed to repositories.